awsdocs/amazon-detective-user-guide/doc_source/graph-data-structure-overview.md

 + In what geographic locations has the IP address been active?
 + What EC2 instances has this IP address been assigned to and communicated with?

+**S3 bucket**
+S3 buckets that are in the Detective source data\.
+For each S3 bucket, Detective answers these questions:
++ What principals interacted with the S3 bucket?
++ What API calls were made to the S3 bucket?
++ From what geographic locations did principals make API calls to the S3 bucket?
++ What user agents were used to interact with the S3 bucket?
++ What ASOs were used to interact with the S3 bucket?
+You can delete an S3 bucket and then create a new bucket with the same name\.
+Because Detective uses the S3 bucket name to identify the S3 bucket, it treats these as a single S3 bucket entity\.
+On the entity profile, **Creation time** is the first creation time\. **Deletion time** is the most recent deletion time\.
+To view all of the creation and deletion events, set the scope time to start with the creation time and end with the deletion time\.
+See [Managing the scope time](scope-time-managing.md)\.
+On the **Overall API call volume** profile panel, display the activity details for the scope time\.
+Filter the API methods to show `Create` and `Delete` methods\.
+See [Activity details for Overall API call volume](profile-panel-drilldown-overall-api-volume.md)\.

 **User agent**
 User agents that are present in the Detective source data\.
 For each user agent, Detective answers questions such as the following: